Undergraduate Research Travel Grants: Presenting Your Work

 Applications will open again in January!
 We currently have the capacity to award $10,000 toward student travel in Spring 2026 – more if we can identify additional partners.

-The application for the Spring 2026 Undergraduate Research Travel Grant will be available here in January 2026.
+The application for the Spring 2026 Undergraduate Research Travel Grant are due by 11:59 pm on Friday, January 30.

 Travel grants of up to $1,000 will be awarded to undergraduate students planning to travel related to their research, design, or creative activity.